Allianz takes 8.33 percent stake in Bayern Munich football club

 Bayern Munich's stadium cost 340 million euros to build, and has been known as the Allianz Arena since it opened in 2005, when the insurer and the football club began their sponsorship deal.

-With the capital injection Allianz becomes the third strategic partner of FC Bayern alongside sportswear maker Adidas and car maker Audi.
+With the capital injection Allianz becomes the third strategic partner of FC Bayern alongside sportswear maker Adidas (ADSGn.DE) and car maker Audi (VOWG_p.DE).

 The three companies, which are all headquartered in the Free State of Bavaria, now each hold an 8.33 percent stake in the club, Bayern Munich said.